Actifio/zfdr/README.md

 The goal is to offer a simplified way to manage failover from Production to DR or failback where:
 * The backup mechanism is to place VMware VM backups into Google Cloud Storage (GCS) using OnVault images.
 * These images are created by a Backup Appliance on the Production site and then imported by a Backup Appliance on the DR site.
-* The number of VMs that need to be recovered is neither trivial (such as 6) or massive (such as 600), but somewhere between that.
 * At this time everything is coded on the assumption that each VM name is unique.
-This may not be totally realistic in the real world, but is a good practical suggestion (since duplicate VM names are confusing)
+This may not be realistic in the real world, but is a good practical suggestion (since duplicate VM names are always confusing)

 ## Failover and failback